100-foot mural goes up in Reedley to honor essential workers

-REEDLEY, Calif.
-(KGPE) – Students and staff in the Kings Canyon Unified School District are showing how they’re honoring everyday heroes by unveiling a nearly 100-foot mural in Reedley on the corner of I and 10th streets.
+REEDLEY, California (KSEE) – Students and staff in the Kings Canyon Unified School District are showing how they’re honoring everyday heroes by unveiling a nearly 100-foot mural in Reedley on the corner of I and 10th streets.

 “You know this past year, there was some amazing things that went on in Kings Canyon Unified and so many people stepped up from the community and the district and so we just wanted to put out a message to everyone: Thank you for all that you do to make it possible for us to have educated our students over this past year,” said John Campbell, the superintendent for KCUSD.